Air pollution and car emissions

-Which? reveals the cars that produce the most amount of harmful NOx (and NO2) emissions in our realistic car emission and air pollution tests.
+Find out which cars produce the highest amount of harmful NOx (and NO2) emissions in our realistic car-emission and air-pollution tests.

-NOx (or specifically NO2, one of the gasses within NOx), is perhaps the most talked about of the emissions and with good reason - it's one of the most harmful gasses that cars produce.
+NOx (or specifically NO2, one of the gasses within NOx) is perhaps the most talked about car emission, and with good reason – it's one of the most harmful.

-Both petrol and diesel vehicles produce NOx, but diesel-powered cars produce it in vastly higher quantities than petrol - 11.5 times as much on average, in our tests.
+Both petrol and diesel vehicles produce NOx, but diesel-powered cars produce it in much higher quantities than petrol equivalents – 11.5 times as much on average, in our tests.

-Keep reading to discover which cars produced the most NOx in our tests.
+Keep reading to discover which cars produced the most (and least) NOx in our tests.

 Our tests are more stringent than the official ones but, we believe, are more true to life.
 If a car can't keep its NOx levels down below the Euro 3 limit (passed in 2001) during tough Which? emission tests, it can't be a Best Buy.
 That means the best cars we recommend are not the biggest NOx offenders.

-- We found there is no strong link between MPG and NO2/NOx - just because you have low fuel bills doesn't mean you have a clean car.
+- We found there is no strong link between MPG and NO2/NOx – just because you have low fuel bills, it doesn't mean you have a clean car.

-Latest tests: the diesel cars that produce the most and least amount of NOx
+Latest diesel car emission tests: the diesel cars that produce the most and least amount of NOx

 It seems there is some hope on the horizon for diesel cars: our latest tests has found one that produces less NOx than the average petrol car.

-We updated our cars test programme from the start of 2017, making our tests tougher and introducing PEMs testing.
-The results are not directly comparable to the results from our older tests.
+We updated our cars test programme from the start of 2017, making our tests tougher and introducing PEMS testing.
+This means the results from cars tested from 2017 are not directly comparable with the results from our older tests.

 For more information about our tests, including how they differ from the official ones, see how we test mpg and emissions.

-This is even less than the average NOx emission we've measured from petrol cars (0.027g/km).
+To put the result in perspective, 0.007g/km is significantly less than the average level of NOx from petrol cars tested under the same test programme (0.022g/km).
 It is a remarkably clean diesel car.

-To make sure the results were genuine, and the cars were somehow not cheating in our lab tests, we took the car out of the lab, drove it on real roads and checked the emission level via our Portable Emission Measuring System (PEMS) - this system should catch any lab-based cheating.
+To make sure all the results of the cleaner cars were genuine, and not somehow cheating our lab tests, we also used PEMS testing.
+This means we took the car out of the lab, drove it on real roads, and checked the emission level via our Portable Emission Measuring System (PEMS).
+This system should catch any lab-based cheating.

 The dirtiest diesel in our tests

-The worst so far in our tests is the Subaru Forester.
-Its 2.0-litre, 150hp, Euro 6 compliant engine produced a staggering 2.02g/km of NOx in our own tests - that's more than 25 times the Euro 6 limit.
+The worst so far in our tests is the Subaru Forester (2013-).
+Its 2.0-litre, 150hp engine is compliant with Euro 6, but our own tests found that it produced a staggering 2.02g/km of NOx – that's more than 25 times the Euro 6 limit.